 Set up your account for US trading

-There are a few things you need to do before you can add US shares to your account.
+There are a two things you need to do before you can add US shares to your account.

 — Agree to our online Exchange Agreements so you can get live US prices.
 To do this, log in to your account, click ‘Trading’ and select ‘Trade now’.
 Then click the ‘International’ tab, followed by ‘Sign the exchange agreements.